jupyterlab/jupyterlab/docs/source/developer/contributing.rst

 -  Make sure the screenshot does not contain copyrighted material (preferable), or the license is allowed in our documentation and clearly stated.
+-  For screenshots, you should prefer creating visual tests.
+This allows to update them dynamically.
+Those tests are defined in ``galata/test/documentation`` folder.
 -  If taking a png screenshot, use the Firefox or Chrome developer tools to do the following: